fallen-icarus/cardano-options/README.md

     2[Active] --> 3{Proposal};
 ```

-The protocol's complementary proxy smart contract is hard-coded into the address update observer
+The protocol's complementary proxy smart contract is hard-coded into both the address update
-smart contract and the proposal smart contract so that payment addresses can be checked for proper
+observer smart contract and the proposal smart contract so that payment addresses can be checked for
-configurations.
+proper configurations.

 The redeemers and datums are introduced here:

 ##### Options Spending Smart Contract Datums

-A DApp UTxO's datum can either be a `ProposalDatum`, or an `ActiveDatum`. `POSIXTime`
+A protocol's UTxO's datum can either be a `ProposalDatum`, or an `ActiveDatum`. `POSIXTime` is
-is always in milliseconds.
+always in milliseconds.

 ```haskell
 -- | The terms that an options' writer can vary within the same Proposal UTxO.